outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

 This question can be narrowed down to: why need LVM over LUKS?

     A decrypted LUKS device like /dev/mapper/cryptroot can only be treated as a partition instead of a disk (i.e. /dev/sda).
 So command like 'parted -a optimal /dev/mapper/cryptroot' is NOT allowed.
+Actually you notice that LVM also operates on partitions only.
+We don't execute 'pvcreate /dev/sda'.

 1. If I want to use only part of /dev/mapper/cryptroot storage for Gentoo, while leaving the remaining space for other usage like NTFS data or even another Arch Linux.
 2. If I want to separate /home, /usr, /tmp etc. mount points.